Specialization orders on atom spectra of Grothendieck categories: Introduction

 \begin{Thm}[{Hochster \cite[Proposition 10]{Hochster}} and {Speed \cite[Corollary 1]{Speed}}; Corollary \ref{Cor:SpectralPosetIsInverseLimitOfFinitePoset}] Let $P$ be a partially ordered set.
 Then $P$ is isomorphic to the prime spectrum of some commutative ring with the inclusion relation if and only if $P$ is an inverse limit of finite partially ordered sets in the category of partially ordered sets. \end{Thm}

 We show a theorem of the same type for Grothendieck categories.
 In \cite{Kanda1} and \cite{Kanda2}, we investigated Grothendieck categories by using the \emph{atom spectrum} $\ASpec\mcA$ of a Grothendieck category $\mcA$ (Definition \ref{Def:AtomSpectrum}).
 It is the set of equivalence classes of monoform objects, which generalizes the prime spectrum of a commutative ring: for a commutative ring $R$, there exists a canonical bijection between $\ASpec(\Mod R)$ and the prime spectrum $\Spec R$ (Proposition \ref{Prop:AtomSpectrumForCommutativeRing}).
-In this paper, we discuss two structure of the atom spectrum of a Grothendieck category: the topology and the partial order.
+In this paper, we discuss two structures of the atom spectrum of a Grothendieck category: the topology and the partial order.
 The topology on the atom spectrum is not a direct analog of the Zariski topology in commutative ring theory.
 In the case of a commutative ring $R$, the open subsets of $\ASpec(\Mod R)$ correspond to the specialization-closed subsets of $\Spec R$ (Proposition \ref{Prop:TopologyOnAtomSpectrumOfCommutativeRing}).
 On the other hand, the partial order on the atom spectrum is a generalization of the inclusion relation between prime ideals of a commutative ring (Proposition \ref{Prop:PartialOrderBetweenAtomOfCommutativeRing}).
 Further correspondences between notions of $\ASpec\mcA$ and those of $\Spec R$ are collected in Table \ref{tb:CorrespondingNotions}.

 Recall that a topological space $X$ is called \emph{Kolmogorov} (also called a $T_{0}$\emph{-space}) if for any distinct points $x_{1}$ and $x_{2}$ in $X$, there exists an open subset of $X$ containing exactly one of them.
 A topological space $X$ is called \emph{Alexandroff} if the intersection of any family of open subsets of $X$ is also open.
 For a Kolmogorov space $X$, we can regard $X$ as a partially ordered set by the \emph{specialization order} on $X$.
-It is well known that this correspondence gives a bijection between Kolmogorov Alexandroff spaces and partially ordered sets (Proposition \ref{Prop:BijectionBetweenKolmogorovAlexandroffSpacesAndPartiallyOrderedSets} (\ref{item:PropBijectionBetweenKolmogorovAlexandroffSpacesAndPartiallyOrderedSets})).
+It is well known that this correspondence gives a bijection between homeomorphism classes of Kolmogorov Alexandroff spaces and isomorphism classes of partially ordered sets (Proposition \ref{Prop:BijectionBetweenKolmogorovAlexandroffSpacesAndPartiallyOrderedSets} (\ref{item:PropBijectionBetweenKolmogorovAlexandroffSpacesAndPartiallyOrderedSets})).